mcustiel/phiremock-client/README.md

 ```

-Also a cleaner/shorter way to create expectations is provided by using utility functions:
+Also a cleaner/shorter way to create expectations is provided by using helper functions:

 ```php
 <?php